Visit a Drop In Center for food or other services, like a shower or medical assistance.

 - There are more resources for veterans experiencing homelessness.
 Learn more on our services page.

-- SFMTA fine and fee discounts may be available if you have had an assessment done at an Access Point within the last six months.
+- Please note: Fine and fee discounts may be available if you have had an assessment done at an Access Point within the last six months.
 Ask Access Point staff about free Muni passes, a one-time waiver of tow and storage costs, a one-time waiver of a “boot” fine, and discounted citations.
+Learn more on the SFMTA website.